mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/decision-rules/create.md

 **Response**

-A successful response returns information on the newly created decision rule, including placement `@id`.
-You can use the id in later steps to update or delete your decision rule.
-You can use your unique decision rule `@id` in a later tutorial to create decisions, decision rules, and fallback offers..
+A successful response returns information on the newly created decision rule, including placement `id`.
+You can use the `id` in later steps to update or delete your decision rule or use it in a later tutorial to create decisions, decision rules, and fallback offers.

 ```json
 {